salfahad/TestGi/Projects/EC2AutoScaling.md

 While the lab provides step-by-step instructions, when convenient, please take a moment to look around and understand what is happening at each step.
 The lab is meant as a guide to get you started, but you will learn the most by digesting each of the steps and thinking about how they would apply in your own environment.
 You might even consider experimenting with the steps to challenge yourself.

-> At an AWS Event?
-> If you are at an AWS Event, please [skip to the next page]

 ### Running the lab self-paced, in your own AWS account

 Thank you for taking the time to explore Predictive Scaling and Warm Pools on your own time.
 The instructions below will get your account into a ready state to run this lab without the need to attend an AWS-hosted event.